Installing an amp on a boat: running power and ground wires

 The ground wire goes to the battery

 Luckily, the solution is simple: you run both wires directly to the battery.
-Well, to the secondary batttery, that is.
-All boats will have a primary battery for ignitiion and critical electronics, and a second battery for everything else that needs power.
+Well, to the secondary battery, that is.
+All boats will have a primary battery for ignition and critical electronics, and a second battery for everything else that needs power.
 "Everything else" includes your stereo system.

-So just like with automotive applications, you connect the power wire directly to the positive battery terminal, and include a fuse and fuse holder no more than 18" from the battery.
+As with automotive applications, you connect the power wire directly to the positive battery terminal, and include a fuse and fuse holder no more than 12" from the battery.
 But unlike a car, instead of hunting for a factory bolt that touches bare chassis metal, you simply run the ground wire along the same path and attach it directly to the negative battery terminal.
 Finish the signal and speaker wiring, mount the amp, and you're ready to rock.

-If you're on the fence about whether or not your boat needs an amplifier, read our Marine Amplifier Buying Guide for more information.
-If you're new to the idea that your boat can have a great-sounding stereo system or aren't sure what your options are, take a look at our library of marine audio articles.
+If you're on the fence about whether or not your boat needs an amplifier, check out our Marine Amplifier Buying Guide to learn more.
+If you're new to the idea that your boat can have a great-sounding stereo system or aren't even sure what your options are, take a look at our library of marine audio articles.